 4 Ways to Improve the Patient Experience with Queue Management

 From scheduling an appointment to waiting to see the doctor, waiting is an inevitable part of the patient experience.
 Fortunately, healthcare providers can architect a patient-centered queue management approach that lowers stress and drives satisfaction.
 It turns out that the waiting experience can play a powerful role in patient happiness: 63% of patients cited waiting as the single most stressful part of their healthcare experience.
 Of those surveyed in the study, 85% reported spending an extra 10-30 minutes simply waiting for the doctor to arrive to a scheduled appointment.
 So, how can healthcare providers create a more positive wait?
-Here are four ways to improve the patient experience with queue managment:
+Here are four ways to improve the patient experience with queue management:

 1. DISPERSE WAITING CROWDS.

 Crowds of people waiting can place added stress on your staff and your patients.
-Technology-enabled queuing solutions, such as virtual queuing, allow patients to register themselves for a place in line even before they arrive for treatment or to pre-schedule their arrival for a less busy time of day.
+Technology-enabled queuing solutions, such as virtual queuing, mobile queuing, and appointment scheduling allow patients to register themselves for a place in line even before they arrive for treatment or to pre-schedule their arrival for a less busy time of day.
 This method of queuing effectively disperses crowds since patients and loved ones are free to wait outside, in a relaxing waiting area, or even in the comfort of their home until it is their time to be treated.
 Text alerts can automatically notify patients when their treatment time is coming soon and two-way communication via texting can allow patients to request more time and be re-queued if they are running late or simply need more time.

 2. CREATE A MORE PLEASANT WAITING ENVIRONMENT.